fafalone/Lems64/README.md

 ## Requirements

-Requires twinBASIC Beta 304 or newer to run and build without bugs.
+**Requires [twinBASIC Beta 305](https://github.com/twinbasic/twinbasic/releases) or newer** to run from IDE and build without bugs.

-IMPORTANT: If you've been using it in previous versions, note that to fix the coloring issue with level previews, you'll need to delete the .bmp files in \LEVELS, which are cached versions.
+IMPORTANT: If you've been using it in versions prior to 304, note that to fix the coloring issue with level previews, you'll need to delete the .bmp files in \LEVELS, which are cached versions.

 ## IMPORTANT: Game files required!
 (How to run)